V-ALICE/JackboxGPT/README.md

 # JackboxGPT

-Because we wanted to use AI for party games instead of "useful" things.
+Because everyone wants to use AI for party games instead of "useful" things, right?

-This project is a Jackbox client controlled by GPT-3 (note: this is a pre-ChatGPT model).
+This project is a Jackbox client controlled by OpenAI's GPT models.
 It currently supports these games:

 - Fibbage XL/2/3/4
 - Quiplash XL/2/3